 • She didn’t get punished and got off the hook.

-Other ways to say: Escape trouble, avoid blame
+Other ways to say: Escape trouble, avoid blame, get away with it

-Meaning: To find ways to cheat rules and still win
+Meaning: To beat the system means to find a clever way to cheat the rules and still win or get what you want.

 Example Sentence:

-• He beat the system to get more snacks.
+• He beat the system to get more snacks from the vending machine.

 • She beat the system to skip homework.

-Other ways to say: Trick the rules, cheat smart
+Other ways to say: Trick the rules, cheat smart, find a loophole

 Example Sentence: